internetarchive/fatcat/guide/src/data_model.md

 comparing to distributed version control systems (for managing changes to source code), this follows the git model, not the mercurial model.

-The entity revisions are immutable once accepted; the editting process involves the creation of new entity revisions and, if the edit is approved, pointing the identifier to the new revision.
+The entity revisions are immutable once accepted; the editing process involves the creation of new entity revisions and, if the edit is approved, pointing the identifier to the new revision.
 Entities cross-reference between themselves by *identifier* not *revision number*.
 Identifier pointers also support